-- Compliance with public health measures - o Developing instructional programming to enable students to catch up on learning that was interrupted by the COVID-19 outbreak expense. - Payroll and benefit costs of educational support staff or faculty responsible for developing online learning capabilities necessary to continue educational instruction in response to COVID-19-related school closures.
-Technology improvement and curriculum development costs that are in addition to existing budgeted costs for regular curriculum development and any resources redirected to COVID distance learning preparation.

-• Designing and implementing unbudgeted benchmark assessments to determine the academic and technological needs of students due to the school closings from COVID-19 precautions.

-• Public health expenditures
+- Compliance with public health measures - o Developing instructional programming to enable students to catch up on learning that was interrupted by the COVID-19 outbreak expense. - Technology improvement and curriculum development costs that are in addition to existing budgeted costs for regular curriculum development and any resources redirected to COVID distance learning preparation. - Designing and implementing unbudgeted benchmark assessments to determine the academic and technological needs of students due to the school closings from COVID-19 precautions. - Public health expenditures

-- Expenditures for enhanced disinfection of school facilities in line with CDC recommendation in response to the COVID-19 public health emergency. - Expenditures for medical and protective supplies, including sanitizing products, temperature readers, and personal protective equipment to help reduce the spread of COVID-19. - Other health and safety measures to mitigate COVID-19 threats to school safety and public health such as signage and physical barriers to enable students and teachers to practice social distancing. - Other eligible expenditures as described in guidance and FAQ documents provided by the U.S. Department of Treasury
+- Expenditures for enhanced disinfection of school facilities in line with CDC recommendation in response to the COVID-19 public health emergency. - Expenditures for medical and protective supplies, including sanitizing products, temperature readers, and personal protective equipment to help reduce the spread of COVID-19. - Other health and safety measures to mitigate COVID-19 threats to school safety and public health such as signage and physical barriers to enable students and teachers to practice social distancing.